rodrigue89/Swizzle/README.md

 - [Documentation](https://github.com/SafelySwift/Swizzle/wiki)
 - [Analytics](https://codebeat.co/projects/github-com-safelyswift-swizzle-master)

+**IMPORTANT: We are hard at work [here](https://github.com/SafelySwift/Swizzle/tree/swizzle-1.0), so this branch is going to be discontinued**

 ## What is it?

 Swizzle is a programming language that is all new, yet all fun.
 Swizzle has a syntax that is similar to other popular programming languages.
 It is simple to write code and simpler to run it.